datalayer/datalayer/lab/keycloak/java/README.md

 curl -i -H "Authorization: Bearer $MCUBAN_ACCESS_TOKEN" http://localhost:8080/api/private
 ```

-As mcuban doesn't have the user role, he cannot access this endpoint.
+As bfoo doesn't have the user role, he cannot access this endpoint.
 The endpoint return will be:

 ```
 HTTP/1.1 403